pism/pism/doc/browser/bedrough.md

 @section application Practical application, and Taylor approximation

 The above formulas already reflect the recommendations Schoof gives on how to apply his formulas ([\ref Schoofbasaltopg2003], subsection 4.2).
-The rest of this page is devoted to how the class PISMBedSmoother implements a practical version of this theory, based on these recommendations plus some additional approximation.
+The rest of this page is devoted to how the class pism::stressbalance::BedSmoother implements a practical version of this theory, based on these recommendations plus some additional approximation.

 The averages appearing in his scaling arguments are over an infinite domain, %e.g.
   \f[ f_s(x) = \lim_{R\to\infty} \frac{1}{2R} \int_{-R}^R f(\xi,x)\,d\xi. \f]